ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Introduction

 Extragalactic background light (EBL) is electromagnetic radiation that fills the Universe, arising from several distinct physical processes and energetically dominated by cosmic microwave (CMB), optical (COB), and infrared (CIB) radiation.
 The CMB and COB are explained by the leftover radiation from the Big Bang and the stellar continuum of galaxies, respectively (e.g., \citealt{totani2001,planck2014}; cf. \citealt{lauer2022}).
 On the other hand, the origin of the CIB has not yet been fully accounted for as yet, despite its importance implied by the fact that the total energy of the CIB has been known to be comparable to that of the COB since its initial discovery with the {\it Cosmic Background Explorer } (\textit{COBE}) satellite \citep{puget1996,fixsen1998,hauser1998,hauser2001,dole2006}.
 Therefore, concluding whether the CIB is explained by known physical mechanisms and objects in the universe is an essential open question in modern astrophysics.

 Some fraction of the stellar continuum in galaxies is absorbed by dust, re-emitted as thermal infrared (IR) emission, and thought to contribute to the CIB.
 Thus, to understand the origin of the CIB, the first approach is detecting individual IR-emitting galaxies and evaluating their contribution to the CIB.
 In these studies, one of the most advantageous wavelength regimes is the submm/mm, owing to the negative $k$-correction.
 Rare IR-bright, high-redshift dusty star-forming galaxies were first identified a few decades ago at submm/mm wavelengths, referred to as submm galaxies (SMGs) due to their brightness at the submm/mm wavelengths ($S_{\rm 1mm}\gtrsim1$ mJy; e.g., \citealt{hughes1998,blain2002,casey2014}).
-However, bright SMGs only contribute $\sim10$--20\% to the CIB, based on previous blank field observations with single-dish telescopes \citep[e.g.,][]{perera2008,hatsukade2011,scott2012}, indicating that the bulk of the CIB is produced by populations distinct from the SMGs.
+However, bright SMGs only contribute $\sim10$--20\% to the CIB, based on previous blank field observations with single-dish telescopes \citep[e.g.,][]{perera2008,hatsukade2011,scott2012}, indicating that the bulk of the CIB is produced by populations distinct from the SMGs. \tcb{ While several previous studies using the stacking analyses with {\it Herschel} and SCUBA2 data have pushed the detection limit beyond the SMGs and hinted that faint dusty galaxies may dominantly account for the CIB at submm wavelengths \citep[e.g.,][]{bethermin2012b, viero2013, zavala2017}, direct individual detection is essential to avoid potential systematics inherent in the stacking approach.
+Moreover, recent studies suggest the presence of remarkably extended diffuse dust emission beyond individual galaxy scales \citep[e.g.,][]{xiao2023}, which is challenging to distinguish given the poor spatial resolution of these instruments ($\sim$10--30$''$).
+Consequently, deep submm/mm observations with high angular resolution are crucial for directly verifying the origin of the CIB, whether it arises from compact emission of individual galaxies or diffuse emission around galaxies, for example. }